vijayabhaskar78/MLP-Project/README.md

 - **Explainability:** Use SHAP to analyze feature importance and uncover malware predictors.

 ### Why This Matters
-This project is more than code—it’s a stride toward secure systems.
-I’ve sharpened my skills in data wrangling, feature engineering, and model optimization while addressing a pressing real-world issue.
-Recruiters, heads up: I’m primed to bring this analytical prowess to your team!
+This project is more than code—it's a stride toward secure systems.
+I've sharpened my skills in data wrangling, feature engineering, and model optimization while addressing a pressing real-world issue.
+Recruiters, heads up: I'm primed to bring this analytical prowess to your team!

+### Contributing
+Contributions are welcome!
+Feel free to open issues or submit pull requests to improve this project.